 To prevent the coronavirus from spreading further, Frankfurt UAS has implemented guidelines and provision measures.
 The protection of our staff and students is of top priority to us.
 We strictly act according to the latest recommendations of the Robert Koch Institute, the public health department of the City of Frankfurt, and the Hessen State Ministry for Higher Education, Research and the Arts.

-People who feel initial symptoms similar to a flu/influenza including fever, or have had contact with a person affected by the Corona virus, are requested to stay at home and are not allowed on our campus.
+People who feel initial symptoms similar to a flu/influenza including fever, or have had contact with a person affected by the Corona virus, have to stay at home and are not allowed on our campus.

 Please contact the local public health department.
 Public Health Office Frankfurt (website currently only available in German): +49 (0)69 212 33970, search by zip code: https://tools.rki.de/PLZTool/en-GB.

 Exams are still taking place.
 Compliance of necessary security and hygiene regulations is required.
 Should this be not possible, Faculties and lecturers are called upon to offer alternative examination formats (for example online).
 Should this not be possible either due to specific competencies that need to be assessed, the examination will be postponed to a later date.